Demiez/iot-configurator/README.md

   "description": "string",
   "group": "string",
   "tags": ["string"],
-  "root": {},
+  "sensor": {},
-  "targets": {}[]
+  "publishers": {}[]
 }
 ```

-Root and targets of indicator is equivalent of IoT sensor and publishers configurations (which are the same and differentiated by dataSource) merged with single variable configuration (examples for different dataSources will be provided in docs folder in postman collection).
-The root and target seem to be more undestandable for the end user (smth like the root of data and the target for data).
+In scope of IoT Configurator sensor and publishers configurations are merged with single variable configuration based on the dataSource to approach to user flow simplification (examples for different configs for implemented dataSources will be provided in docs folder in postman collection).